Packing six T-joins in plane graphs: Structure of a minimal counterexample

-The existence of $e$-colorings is related to the notion of mates which also appeared in~\cite{bib-guenin}.
-We use a slightly different but equivalent terminology to that in~\cite{bib-guenin}.
-If $G$ is a minimal counterexample, $e$ an edge of $G$ and $c$ one of the colors used in an $e$-coloring, then a {\em $c$-mate} $M_c$ is a set of edges of $G$ that form an odd cut containing $e$ such that, for every color $c'\not=c$, $M_c$ contains exactly one edge that is assigned the color $c'$.
-A $c$-mate is {\em non-trivial} if it forms a non-trivial cut of $G$.
-Lemma~2.6 in~\cite{bib-guenin} asserts the existence of mates in a minimal counterexample.
+The notion of $e$-colorings is related to the notion of mates which also appeared in~\cite{bib-guenin}.
+Here, we use a slightly different but equivalent terminology to that in~\cite{bib-guenin}.
+If $G$ is a minimal counterexample, $e$ is an edge of $G$ and $c$ is one of the colors used in an $e$-coloring, then a {\em $c$-mate} $M_c$ is a set of edges of $G$ that form an non-trivial odd cut containing $e$ such that, for every color $c'\not=c$, $M_c$ contains exactly one edge that is assigned the color $c'$.
+Lemma~2.6 in~\cite{bib-guenin} (note that our definition of a minimal counterexample and an $e$-coloring matches the setting in that Lemma~2.6 in~\cite{bib-guenin} is proven) asserts the existence of mates in a minimal counterexample.

 \begin{lemma} Let $G$ be a minimal counterexample and $e$ an edge of $G$.
 For every $e$-coloring and every color $c$, there exists a $c$-mate. \end{lemma}